 A versatile home accessory, our handmade Moroccan Leather Pouffes can be used as extra seats, tables, or footstools.
 Made exclusively for Bohemia in a small artisanal leather workshop in Marrakech, our pouffes are full of character and offer a modern twist on traditional design.

-Pouffes are versatile and can be filled with a range of materials, from polystyrene balls or plastic bags, to old clothing & fabrics.
+Pouffes are versatile and can be filled with a range of materials, from scrunched up newspaper or plastic bags, to old clothing and fabrics such as old bedding or towels.
 It is an eco-friendly way to use up recyclable materials from around your home.

 Alternatively, a local furniture upholsterer should also be able to sell you some suitable stuffing.

-2. Unzip the pouffe & open it out to its full shape.
+- Unzip the pouffe and open it out to its full shape.

-4. Continue to stuff evenly, add a layer of material then push down firmly, and repeat until the pouffe is full.
+- Gradually fill around the edges so all the small spaces are fully stuffed to prevent lumps and bumps.
+Contine to stuff evenly, add a layer of material then push down firmly and repeat until the pouffe is full.

-5. Avoid over-filling your pouffe as this puts strain on the zip when closing.
+- Avoid over-filling your pouffe as it puts strain on the zip when closing.